Master of Science in Geospatial Analysis Course Offerings

 595 – Capstone Project (1-6)

 Prerequisite: Completion of 510 and 520; minimum GPS of 3.0 and approval of the faculty advisor.
-Final 3 credits cannot be taken until all of degree requirements are completed.
+Final 3 credits must be taken in the last semester of the program.
 An intensive independent research project utilizing theories, methods, and techniques acquired in the program.